yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 **The Solution: Helper Macros to Force Evaluation**

-To force evaluation at each step, the expression must be wrapped in another macro.
-This pattern is used by the `DEC` macro in the `JOIN` example above, and we can define a similar one for incrementing.
+To force evaluation at each step, the expression must be wrapped in another macro so that arguments are expanded beforehand.

 **Correct Implementation:**
 ```